-The automatic Platform Encryption validation service checks for settings in your org that can block encryption.
+The automatic Shield Platform Encryption validation service checks for settings in your org that can block encryption.
 You receive an email with suggestions for fixing incompatible settings.

 Field values are automatically encrypted only in records created or updated after you've enabled encryption.
-Contact Salesforce to encrypt existing data.
+Synchronize your existing data with your active key material from the Encryption Statistics and Data Sync page, or contact Salesforce Customer Support to request the background encryption service.